SO 101 Introduction to Sociology 3 Cr

 SO 230 Social Movements and Collective Action 3 Cr

 When groups want to affect social change but even traditional democratic means (lobbying, voting, etc.) have failed, what are their options?
 How effective are these options in different circumstances?
 When has a social movement or form of collective action been successful?
 Would you say the environmental movement has been successful?
 The women’s movement?
 The simplicity movement?
 In this course, we will explore why social movements and collective action are so common, even in democratic states, as a means for redressing grievances.
 We will look at the origins, circumstances, consequences, and competing theories of riots, crazes, panics, reforms and revolutionary movements.
 This is a course for anyone interested in how significant, systematic social change happens, or doesn’t happen.
 Prerequisite: SO 101.
-Pending approval for National Diversity requirement effective fall 2011.
+Fulfills National Diversity requirement.
+Offered in summer.

 A holistic approach with a particularly sociological emphasis regarding the use and abuse of alcohol, other psychoactive drugs, and dependency behaviors, e.g. gambling and sexual addiction.
 Upon completion of the course, students will understand problems of addiction, methods of prevention and control, theories of causation, and the disease concept.
 They will know various treatment methods.
 Prerequisite: SO 101.
 Fall semester, odd-numbered years.

 A survey of findings, myths, and perspectives on crime.
 A wide variety of types of crime are studied, including violent, white collar, sex, corporate, and organized crime.
 Theories regarding crime and proposed solutions to crime are examined.
 Prerequisite: SO 101.
 Fulfills National Diversity requirement.
 Fall semester, even-numbered years.